Faiqa123/SMD-Project/README.md

 # SMD-Project

+Topic:
+TravelShare

+Description:
-Topic: TravelShare ( Application where you can send request of taking someone luggage from one place to another.
-User can see request, post etc )
+Application where you can send request of taking someone luggage from one place to another.
+User can see request, post etc